All large expenses should be measured against a cost–value comparison as part of the decision making process. I agree

 College is a time and a place in your life.

 Now if after college, we could just get you young people to do a few more things.
 Go to boot camp and work as a server in a restaurant for 6 months.
-Then you would ready for life.
+Then you would really be ready for life.